hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - Augments endpoint
     - corporate advantages: 1) assest inventory management; 2) allowed application management
   - ISE supplements Stealthwatch NetFlow-based behavioral threat detection data with contextual information such as user identity, user authorization level, device-type, and posture.
+  - Profiling Services
+    - provide dynamic detection and classification of endpoints connected to the network
+    - use MAC addresses as the unique identifier (same as MAB)
+    - collect various attributes for each network endpoint to build an internal endpoint database
+    - match the collected attributes to prebuilt or user-defined conditions for classificattion
+    - endpoints can be authorized to the network and granted access based on their profile after classifying
+  - troubleshoot endpoint authentication failure for 802.1X: RADIUS live log
+  - prerequisites to integrate Active Directory with Cisco ISE
+    - <span style="color: #bb6600;">synchronize the time</span> between the Cisco ISE server and Active Directory
+    - trust relationships btw the domain connected to Cisco ISE and the other domains if using multidomain forest or is divided into multiple forests
+    - at least one global catalog server operational and accessible by Cisco ISE
+  - <span style="color: #bb6600;">Bring Your Own Device (BYOD) on boarding</span>
+    - securely use personal devices on a corporate network
+    - add personal devices to the network w/ supplicant provisioning (Network Setup Assistant) or My Devices portal
+    - w/o supplicant profiles: 1) manually config My Device portal; 2) config BYOD rules to register
   - <span style="color: #bb6600;">My Devices portal</span>: register and manage devices on your company’s network, including mobile phones, tablets, printers, Internet radios, and other network devices